-1. A sound grounding in the differentiation and integration of functions of several variables and in the methods of solution of ordinary differential equations.
+1. Demonstrate a sound grounding in the differentiation and integration of functions of several variables and in the methods of solution of ordinary differential equations.

-2. Skills in solving a range of mathematical problems involving functions of many variables.
+2. Demonstrate skills in solving a range of mathematical problems involving functions of many variables.

-3. Basic skills in modelling real world problems involving multivariable calculus and ordinary differential equations, and in interpreting their solutions as they relate to the original problem.
+3. Demonstrate basic skills in modelling real world problems involving multivariable calculus and ordinary differential equations, and in interpreting their solutions as they relate to the original problem.

-4. Skills in the application of computer software in the exploration of mathematical systems and in the solution of real-world problems relevant to the content of the course.
+4. Demonstrate skills in the application of computer software in the exploration of mathematical systems and in the solution of real-world problems relevant to the content of the course.

 - Real valued functions of several variables.